Capstone-Projects-2024-Spring/project-intelligest-smart-home/documentation/docs/system-architecture/sequence-diagrams.md

 Scenario: A user wants to see the top news in the morning from their IntelliGest Smart Home.
 Objective: As a user, I want to easily view the top news.

-The user does the required gesture in front of the IntelliGest Camera.
+1. The user does the required gesture in front of the IntelliGest Camera.
-The user sees a certain light strip color and knows the IntelliGest caught the gesture.
+2. On User Interface, user sees the name of Hand gesture and Device involved in it
-The system gets the top news and returns it to the device.
+3. The system gets the top news and returns it to the device.
-The top news is displayed on the dashboard
+4. The top news is displayed on the dashboard

 ## Use Case 6: Temperature Adjustments with ASL